TheLtWilson/wave-link-key-wrapper/README.md

 | Knob Button       | F15           | Toggle Mute  |

 Once the script has been adjusted to your likings, you can simply run the script by opening it in your file manager and it will run in the background.

+You can run the script on startup by adding a shortcut to it in your `shell:startup` folder.

 > ℹ️ **Notice:** My script assumes you always want the script to be running, so if you want to close the script you will need to end the Python process or implement your own hotkey.